alberttwong/databasecomparison/README.md

 ## OLAP databases
 I use the term loosely.
 I consider OLAP databases to range from Trino/Presto/Athena, Dremio, ClickHouse, Apache Druid, Apache Pinot, Snowflake, AWS RedShift, GCP BigQuery and others.

+This is a good list to show who is in the OLAP database space.  https://benchmark.clickhouse.com/

 ### Built with SIMD (Single Instruction Mutiple Data)
 What is database that uses SIMD  https://atwong.medium.com/the-hottest-area-of-database-design-querying-billions-of-rows-per-second-with-simd-aa705fb5dfb6
 Here is a list of databases that are known to built with SIMD